bkies23/bkies23/README.md

      Pandemic:

      This program tracks Covid19 data from March 1, 2020 through March 17, 2023.
 In March of 2023 the New York Times and Washington Post stopped tracking the virus daily and I stopped inputting data after 3-17-2023.
-A  user can still add ficticious data after 3-17-2023 or modify, delete and insert rows to see how the program works.
-Users can also view the data with tables and charts.
+A  user can still add ficticious data after 3-17-2023 and modify, delete or insert rows to see how the program works.
+Users can view the data with tables and charts.

      TrigLesson:

-     This program lets a user solve hypotenuse for right triangle by either using two sides, an adjacent side and cosine of angle, or opposite side and sine of angle.
+     This program lets a user solve the hypotenuse for right triangle by either using two sides, an adjacent side and cosine of angle, or opposite side and sine of angle.

 - 💞️ I currently work for UPS as an Account Manager and have been remote for the last three years.
 I have been employed with UPS for 17 years.
 Previously I worked several years for AT&T.